MelitaMF/CFGNatWestPython/README.md

 ## Features
 List of features ready an
-* Entertainment Video
+* Data presentation
-* Educational Materials
+* Edata visualisation
-* Educational Games
+* Plotting correlation
-* And many more ...

 ## Status
 Project is: _done but could be developed further_ :bulb: